Cost of Breast Implant Removal

 What is the recovery time after an explant?

 Recovery after an explant is 4-6 weeks.
-Those with sedentary jobs may consider returning to work 2 weeks post-op, and 4-6 weeks for positions involving heavy activity or heavy lifting.
+Those with sedentary positions may consider returning to work 2 weeks post-op, and 4-6 weeks for positions involving heavy activity or heavy lifting.

-What is the cost of an explant without insurance?
+What is the cost of an explant procedure?

 Does Dr. Kayan perform en bloc explant procedures?